baswerc/easybeans/README.md

 ## Getting Started

 ### Direct Download
-The EasyBeans jar file can be downloaded here.
+The EasyBeans jar file can be downloaded <a href="">here</a>.
+EasyBeans has no external runtime dependencies.

 ### Using Maven
 Add the following dependency into your Maven project: